PE and Sport Premium

 |||

-To continue providing pupils with an increased range of structured activities at lunchtimes |
+To provide pupils with an increased range of structured activities at lunchtimes.
+To support and encourage active play (morning and lunch) |

 |